 The Manager has rated this Fund's risk as low risk.
-Please see "Investment Risk Classification Methodology" on page 50 for a description of the rating methodology used by the Manager to identify the risk rating of the Fund.
-As this Fund has less than 10 years of performance history, the Fund's investment risk level is based on the historical return of the Fund since inception and the return of the following blended reference index based on the representative asset classes within the Fund for the remainder of the 10 year period: 100% FTSE Canada Universe Bond Index.
+Please see "Investment Risk Classification Methodology" on page 56 for a description of the rating methodology used by the Manager to identify the risk rating of the Fund.
+As this Fund has less than 10 years of performance history, the Fund's investment risk level is based on the historical return of the Fund since inception and the return of the following reference index for the remainder of the 10 year period: ICE BofA Canada Corporate Index.
+The ICE BofA Canada Corporate Index tracks the performance of Canadian dollar-denominated investment grade rated corporate debt publicly issued in the Canadian domestic market with a remaining term to maturity of less than three years